-- (i) Paper setter will set 4 questions in all, out of which students will be required to attempt 2 questions. - (ii) Q.No.
+- i) Paper setter will set 5 questions in all, out of which students will be required to attempt 3 questions. - ii) Q.No.
 1 will be compulsory and will carry 7 marks.
-There will be 7 Objective type multiple Choice questions of 1 marks each to be selected from the entire syllabus. - (iii) Two long answer type questions will be set from each of the two units, out of which the students will be required to attempt one question from each unit.
-Long-answer type questions will carry 14 marks each
+There will be 2 short-answer type questions of 3.5 marks each to be selected from the entire syllabus. - iii) Two long answer type questions will be set from each of the two units, out of which the students will be required to attempt one question from each unit.
+Long-answer type questions will carry 14 marks each.

-- explain the concepts of guidance and counseling - demonstrate an understanding of educational, vocational and personal guidance - recognize the need of guidance and counseling in schools - describe various testing and non-testing techniques - explain various services in school guidance programme - develop the skill of administration and interpretation of psychological tests - understand the process of organization of guidance services in schools - know the qualities required for good Counselor
+- explain the concepts of guidance and counseling - demonstrate an understanding of educational, vocational and personal guidance - recognize the need of guidance and counseling in schools - describe various testing and non- testing techniques - explain various services in school guidance programme - develop the skill of administration and interpretation of psychological tests - understand the process of organization of guidance services in schools - know the qualities required for good Counselor